Euler characteristics of higher rank double ramification loci in genus one

 \begin{customthm}{Z}[\Cref{thm: recursion in Grothendieck ring}] The orbifold Euler characteristic of $\DR_{1,n+1}(a)$ satisfies the following recurrence:

 \end{customthm} The proof of \Cref{thm: rank one introduction} then proceeds by induction on $n$, and is straightforward once the correct formula is guessed.

-The higher rank recursion (\Cref{thm: recursion higher rank}) is no more complicated, however it only applies to matrices $A$ of a special form.
-We reduce to such matrices using $\GL_r(\Z)$ invariance of the final formula (\Cref{lem: RHS invariant} and \Cref{prop: sufficient to prove for special matrices}).
+The higher-rank recursion (\Cref{thm: recursion higher rank}) is no more complicated, however it only applies to matrices $A$ of a special form.
+We reduce to such matrices using $\GL_r(\Z)$-invariance of the final formula (\Cref{lem: RHS invariant} and \Cref{prop: sufficient to prove for special matrices}).
 The proof then proceeds by induction on $(r,n)$ in lexicographic order.
 Again, the difficult step is guessing the correct formula.